Hongzhe/DECO3801-PeerTech/README.md

 DECO3801-PeerTech
 =================
-This is student project for University of Queensland.
+This is a student project for University of Queensland.